eg-conley/EC311_project/README.md

-# Morse Code Escape Game
+# Morse Code Escape Game🕹️
 **EC311 Group 4: Ella Conley, Siara Patel, Tyler Nguyen, Nathan Strahs**

 This README provides an in-depth explanation of the provided verilog modules and how they interact together.
 The vga controller and vga rom were adapted from a github repository from FPGADude.